 of the array can be assigned or retrieved.
 The above example should produce a

-run-time error, generated by the class IntArray
+run-time error, generated by the class IntArray: the last

-loop causing a boundary overflow, since x[20]
+for loop causing a boundary overflow, since x[20] is addressed while

 legal indices range from 0 to 19, inclusive.